confluentinc/cp-ansible/DEVELOPMENT_GUIDE.md

 ## Custom Filters

 Ansible itself has a robust set of filters, but at times they do not fit cp-ansible’s needs.
 We have defined additional filters at `plugins/filter/filters.py`.
-In the below example we combine a custom filter `get_sasl_mechanisms` and our of the box ansible filters to set a variable:
+In the below example we combine a custom filter `get_sasl_mechanisms` and one of the standard ansible filters to set a variable:

 ```
 kafka_broker_sasl_enabled_mechanisms: "{{ kafka_broker_listeners | confluent.platform.get_sasl_mechanisms(sasl_protocol) | difference(['none']) | unique }}"